-The datasouce peers defined for a service allow a number of different structures.
+The DataSource peers defined for a service allow a number of different structures.
 Each service can have a number of 'source groups'.
 Within a source group a number of priority groups can be defined, and within those priority groups, lists of peers can be defined.

 When an object needs to be requested from a service and Liberator first looks at the service groups, it will make a request to a peer from each group at the same time.
 This may be useful if you do not know which peer has the data, or if a peer is serving a different set of fields and the data needs to be merged together.

-Within a source group Liberator will look at the first priority group and request from a peer in that priority - if there are multiple peers in the priority group Liberator will request from just one peer, keeping state so the next object will be requested from a different peer - this achieves load balancing across peers.
-If no peer is connected in that priority, or if the peers in that priority did not have that object the Liberator will try the next priority group - this achieves failover.

-Active Data Services are identified within the Data Service section of the rttpd.conf configuration file.
-How these are configured is detailed in Data services on page 200.

-Specifying the object or Examples of different applications of mappings are given below. objects include-pattern "^/NA/"

-would request any object starting with the characters /NA/ include-pattern "^/[A-M]" would request any object starting with the characters /A to /M include-pattern "ABC" would request any object containing "ABC" in any part of the name.
+Within a source group Liberator will look at the first priority group and request from a peer in that priority.
+If there are multiple peers in the priority group, Liberator will send the request to the peer with the smallest number of existing subscriptions - this achieves load balancing across peers.
+If no peer is connected in that priority, or if the peers in that priority did not have that object, the Liberator will try the next priority group - this achieves failover.
+Active data services are identified within the data service section of the rttpd.conf configuration file.
+How these are configured is detailed in "Data services" on page 209.
+Specifying the object or objects Examples of different applications of mappings are given below.
+For example: include-pattern "^/NA/" would request any object starting with the characters /NA/ include-pattern "^/[A-M]" would request any object starting with the characters /A to /M include-pattern "ABC" would request any object containing "ABC" in any part of the name.
 Note: Remember that this is a regular expression and should start with a "^" if the pattern should only match from the beginning of the object name.

+Specifying a single DataSource peer

+The DataSource peers to be mapped are specified by adding them as labels (see "Data services" on page 209).

+add-data-service

+service-name MyService

+include-pattern ^/NA/

+add-source-group

+required true

+add-priority

+label sic2

+end-priority

+end-source-group

+end-data-service

-Specifying a single DataSource peer For example: add-data-service service-name include-pattern add-source-group MyService ^/NA/ required add-priority true label end-priority sic2 end-source-group end-data-service would request any object starting with the e characters /NA/ from the DataSource peer with ID sic2.
-Specifying alternative DataSource peers of DataSource peers, you can ensure that no individual seful when a number of peers hold similar data.
-Enter alternative DataSource peers wit page 200.) thin the same priority group (See "Data services" on
+would request any object starting with the characters /NA/ from the DataSource peer with ID sic2.

+Specifying alternative DataSource peers

+By sending your requests to a sequence of DataSource peers, you can ensure that no individual peer is overloaded.
+This is particularly useful when a number of peers hold similar data.

+Enter alternative DataSource peers within the same priority group (see "Data services" on page 209).